Leenie/ansible-universe/README.md

 Installation
 ------------

-	$ pip install --user --extra-index-url https://pypi.fclaerhout.fr/simple/ ansible-universe
+	$ pip install --user ansible-universe

-or, if that repository is not available:
+or, if the PyPI repository is not available:

 	$ pip install --user git+https://github.com/fclaerho/ansible-universe.git